 How to Generate Lease Agreement PDFs from Airtable Data

 If you manage rental properties in Airtable, you're probably copying tenant names, addresses, and rent amounts into Word documents every time you need a lease agreement.
-With 44 million renter households in the US according to the National Association of Realtors, that manual process is slow, error-prone, and doesn't scale.
+Whether you're managing 5 units or 500, that manual process wastes hours each month.
+With 44 million renter households in the US according to the National Association of Realtors, that process is slow, error-prone, and doesn't scale.

 By the end, you'll have a system that: